symfony/symfony-docs/components/http_client.rst

 class, which is an adapter to turn a Symfony ``HttpClientInterface`` into a PSR-18 ``ClientInterface``.

-Before using it in your app, run the following commands to install the required
+Before using it in your application, run the following commands to install the required dependencies:
-dependencies:

 .. code-block:: terminal